lucasquemelli/twitter_data_extraction/README.md

 The next steps is to transform the data using Apache Spark.

-# 7. Reading data from Data Lake
+# 7. Reading raw data from the Data Lake

+Apache Spark is a tool that allows distributed processing in hundreds of computers or also only one.
+Using Spark, we may access the data lake we created and read the tables as databases.